 Frequently asked questions

-How often should toys be cleaned in a daycare?
+How often should daycare toys be sanitized?

 What is the difference between cleaning, sanitizing, and disinfecting?